tgabatin/Leetcode-Problems/README.md

 # Leetcode-Problems
-A compilation of the saved leetcode problems to add to daily code.
+A compilation of the saved LeetCode problems to add to daily code.

-The problems committed to this repository daily will be based on randomized programming language.
-Whatever randomized language selected for the week is the language that I will be coding in.
-This repository is primarily used for practice with a variety of programming languages that I am familiar with (or in the process of learning), and to keep track of my progress in programming.
+The problems committed to this repository daily will be based on the problem that I have done for the day.
+A variety of Programming Languages will be used to show proficiency and understanding in the language, along with the structure and architecture of what was deemed a best fit depending on the problem that is being solved.
+(For example, I may choose to use Python/Java over C/C++ because the standard libraries and paradigm of the Programming Language made it suitable for the problem itself).
+Furthermore, alternative answers may be provided in commentary within the code to demonstrate alternative solutions to the problems for versatility.